|Members (sufferers, health professionals, friends) -

 Louisa May Alcott

-The VP Foundation was incorporated in the United States (North Carolina) as a nonprofit organization in October 1992.
-It was started to end the isolation of women suffering from vulvar pain and related disorders, and to help them get out of pain safely through cutting-edge scientific research.
+The VP (Vulvar Pain) Foundation was incorporated in North Carolina (USA) as a nonprofit organization in October 1992.
+It was started to end the isolation of women suffering from a syndrome that includes genital (vulvar) pain, and to help them get out of pain safely through scientific research.

 From 1992 to 2004, the VPF sponsored 31 Research Seminars throughout the United States, and one in Canada.
-Nationally recognized researchers, clinicians, and therapists met with 1,787 women, men, spouses, partners, and health care professionals, resulting in recovery for the majority of sufferers.
+Dr. Solomons, along with several nationally recognized clinicians and therapists, met with 1,787 women, men (spouses, partners), and health care professionals, resulting in recovery for the majority of sufferers.

-Since 1993 the Foundation has published 37 issues of The VP Foundation Newsletter.
-It features articles on successful treatments reported by people who have actually recovered.
-The most successful treatments are a low oxalate diet, calcium citrate, and Ox-Absorb; as well as NAG (N-Acetyl-Glucosamine) and HTO (hexadecyl tetradecenoyl octadecanoate), which stabilize connective tissue; all part of the Pain Project Protocol.
+Since 1993 the Foundation has published 41 issues of The VP Foundation Newsletter.
+It features information on successful treatments reported by individuals who have actually recovered.
+The most successful treatments are those developed through the Pain Project research - a low oxalate diet, calcium citrate (without vitamin D), NAG, and CMO.

-Based on treatment responses reported by thousands of people, genital (vulvar) pain is clearly associated with a major syndrome that also includes muscle (fibromyalgia), urological (interstitial cystitis), and intestinal (irritable bowel) discomfort.
+Based on thousands of successful treatment responses, genital (vulvar) pain is clearly associated with a major syndrome that also includes muscle (fibromyalgia), urological (interstitial cystitis), and intestinal (irritable bowel) discomfort.
 All of the symptoms respond well to reduced oxalate therapy and connective tissue stabilization.

-The Foundation published the first edition of a milestone resource, The Low Oxalate Cookbook, in 1997.
+In 1997 the Foundation published the first edition of a milestone resource, The Low Oxalate Cookbook.
 It collected all the information extant on the oxalate content of foods and beverages, primarily from (dated) scientific literature.
 Nearly 5,000 copies of the first edition were sold, including over 200 donated to libraries.

-In 2002, the Foundation began collaborating with Michael Liebman, Ph.D., Professor of Human Nutrition, University of Wyoming, to assess the oxalate content of hundreds of additional foods, beverages, and natural supplements.
-The resulting data has been reported continuously in The VP Foundation Newsletter and The Low Oxalate Cookbook Book Two.
+In 2002 the Foundation began collaborating with Michael Liebman, Ph.D., Professor of Human Nutrition, University of Wyoming, to assess the oxalate content of additional foods, beverages, commercial food products, and natural supplements.
+The resulting data has been reported continuously in The VP Foundation Newsletter and The Low Oxalate Cookbook – Book Two.
+At this time, almost 8,500 copies of Book Two have been sold, including those donated to libraries.